Is There a Dimmer Outlook Ahead for Jefferies Financial Group Inc. (JEF)?

 JEF’s Market Performance

-JEF stocks went down by -4.74% for the week, with a monthly jump of 1.34% and a quarterly performance of 9.23%, while its annual performance rate touched 94.17%.
-The volatility ratio for the week stands at 2.21% while the volatility levels for the past 30 days are set at 2.22% for Jefferies Financial Group Inc..
-The simple moving average for the period of the last 20 days is -0.34% for JEF stocks with a simple moving average of 15.89% for the last 200 days.
+JEF stocks went up by 3.95% for the week, with a monthly jump of 9.61% and a quarterly performance of 14.30%, while its annual performance rate touched 104.83%.
+The volatility ratio for the week stands at 2.36% while the volatility levels for the past 30 days are set at 2.18% for Jefferies Financial Group Inc..
+The simple moving average for the period of the last 20 days is 4.85% for JEF stocks with a simple moving average of 22.05% for the last 200 days.

 Analysts’ Opinion of JEF